Analyzing Queries Using Query Profile¶

 In SQL, it is possible to combine two sets of data with either UNION or UNION ALL constructs.
 The difference between them is that UNION ALL simply concatenates inputs, while UNION does the same, but also performs duplicate elimination.

-A common mistake is to use UNION when only the UNION ALL semantics is needed.
+A common mistake is to use UNION when the UNION ALL semantics are sufficient.
 These queries show in Query Profile as a UnionAll operator with an extra Aggregate operator on top (which performs duplicate elimination).

 Queries Too Large to Fit in Memory¶